asuivelentine/call_notify/README.md

 ---

-- notify the user about incomming calls
+- notify the user about new nofitications
-- including some imformation about the caller
+- include notification information
-- store the call history
+- modules can be added